Destination Inner Space: Production

 United Picture Corporation's first two films, Castle of Evil and Destination Inner Space, were shot back-to-back in only 14 days.
 Francis D. Lyon later wrote, "I don't recommend this hurried approach as a practice, because quality has to suffer".

 Principal photography of Destination Inner Space began on November 17, 1965 at Producers Studio in Los Angeles.
 Its production was financed in part by its having been licensed in advance to 44 TV stations by Television Enterprises Corporation (TEC).
 It was part of a film package that generated licensing fees to TEC of $5 million to $5.5 million.
 The same package of films was later sold to CBS at an unspecified price.

 The film was well-known actor Sheree North's first film in almost a decade.
 After roles in a number of features, she had been working extensively in TV and on stage, but had not appeared in a motion picture since Mardi Gras (1958).

 The film's score is by Paul Dunlap, who composed music for numerous SF films, including I Was a Teenage Werewolf (1957), I Was a Teenage Frankenstein (1957), and The Angry Red Planet (1959).
 However, film critic Bruce Elder refers to the music in Destination Inner Space as "mostly hand-me-down work" from The Angry Red Planet.

 Release

 Destination Inner Space, coupled with Frozen Alive (1964) in the US, had its first reviews appear in trade publications in June 1966.

 Home media

 The film was released on DVD in 2011 by Cheezy Flicks.
-As of fall of 2014, there were no plans for high-resolution or otherwise enhanced releases of the film.
 As of 2015, the film is available as a streaming video on Amazon.com, and free (to watch) for the members of Amazon's Prime service.
+May 2024, KL Studio Classics released a high definition print of Destination Inner Space on Blu ray, as part of the Sci-Fi Chillers Collection.
+The film is accompanied by 2 other films The Unknown Terror and The Colossus of New York.